sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 The agenda for a project planning kickoff or checkin is:

-1. Review, update, and/or create the project's tracking issue on the [product roadmap](../roadmap/index.md).
+1. Review, update, and/or create the project's tracking issue on the [product roadmap](../roadmap/index.md) for the next release.
    - Use the [**tracking issue template**](tracking_issue_template.md).
    - Are the tasks the most important things to work on?
    - Are they realistic?
    - Are they accurate and up to date?
-1. Review, update, and/or create the project's issues.
+1. Review, update, and/or create the project's issues in the next release milestone.
    - Are the tasks the best way to accomplish what the roadmap tracking issues say?
    - Are they assigned to the right person?
    - Are they added to the right milestone?